Azure-Samples/chat-with-your-data-solution-accelerator/code/tests/functional/backend_api/resources/README.md

 You can see where this happens in the code here https://github.com/openai/tiktoken/blob/1b9faf2779855124f05174adf1383e53689ed94b/tiktoken/load.py#L25, which calls out to https://openaipublic.blob.core.windows.net/encodings/cl100k_base.tiktoken.

+There is an open issue against the library to resolve this problem https://github.com/openai/tiktoken/issues/232.

 The stored file is a copy of this remote file.